i7solar/adyen-buddy/README.md

 ## How do I use this?

+- Use main function ``EncryptCardWithAdyen(argument1,argument2)``

 - Based on the version of Adyen you'll need edit the adyenBuddy constant on Line 1 from adyen.js based on your version. ex. ``const adyenBuddy = require("./collection/0_1_23.js");``

-- Replace the ADYEN_KEY constant with the Adyen key from the website.
+- Replace the ADYEN_KEY constant with the Adyen key from the website. - Argument 1

-- Input your own CARD_DATA object into the second argument with your own values and tada! ✨
+- Input your own CARD_DATA object into the second argument with your own values and tada! ✨ - Argument 2

 ## Example